Drivers

 While on the subject of magnets, I also used to

-use one to pick up spilled hardware, T-pins, etc. I do not do that any more
+use one to pick up spilled hardware, T-pins, etc. I don't do that any more

 for the exact same reason.
 OK, back to the subject of the page...